 You can effortlessly balance in-person and virtual onboarding with an LMS.
 Through structured pathways on the LMS, you can help accommodate both in-person and virtual learning.
 It brings together metrics in one place to know the onboarding progress.
 You can introduce the new hire to various departments, have team-building activities, and boost collaborative productivity.

 The success of hybrid onboarding lies in the use of the right technology.
-So give them the right tool to learn at their own pace.
+So give them the right tools to learn at their own pace.
 The right technology can even be very beneficial for the trainers as they can set workflows and automate the onboarding process.
-Moreover, they can get notified when the employee completes a course so that they can take the next step in real-time.
+Moreover, they can get notified when the employee completes a course so that they can take the next step in real time.

 See a preview to check out how you can make your onboarding journey engaging and structured.